alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 Subscribers::RegistrationMailer.attach_to('registration')
 {% endhighlight %}

-Nothing is really happening until the call to `attach_to`, someone is broadcasting event that a user has signed up, but nobody is interested in the event, so it goes unnoticed.
-If a subscriber subscribes to the event, interesting things can be done, like sending out that welcome email :)

-**Conclusion:** With little modifications we have built our system to handle different modules and features.
+We have been broadcasting that event about user sign up, but nothing was really happening as a result.
+We created a subscriber to do something useful when the event is captured; send out that welcome email we have been talking about.

+There is a gotcha though, building modular, losely coupeled system with message publishing has its own cons.
+Biggest being, the system is too loosely coupeled.
+If something stops working nothing goes wrong and it might take too long to identify it.
+However I believe that failures can happen anywhere and a system which fails with grace is more robust that one which fails completely.
+Its another layer which gets introduced while building scalable systems. **Base Line:** for me pros out weigh the cons

+**Conclusion:** With little modifications, our PUBSUB now supports namespaces(read features, modules, sub-systems, opportunities!!).
 Adding a layer on top of already useful `ActiveSupport::Notification` already feels good enough.

-## Messy callback chain introduced due to denormalization
+## <a name="problem-callbacks-in-denormalized-models">Messy callback chain introduced due to denormalization</a>

-**Problem:** We use mongodb with mongoid heavily and denormalize data to cut down on queries.
-We have built an internal system to handle denormalization with decent fallbacks and keeping the sync in realtime.
-It has been working out very nicely, but it results in very coupled code.
-We define denormalization macros in the models.
-This makes all our models aware of what data they are denormalizing from where and also what data they need to denormalize to where.
+**Problem:** We use mongodb via mongoid and denormalize data to cut down on queries.
+Intially it was some callbacks and method ooverrides, which grew out to be modules and then a simple re-usable denormalization plugin.
+It fall backs to querying data from related model and also cache it for future use.
+This works like a cache fetch or calculate & store strategy with remote document as origin and current document as cache store.
 The code looks something like:

 {% highlight ruby linenos %}
 # app/models/user.rb